2023-2024

 • No shared component documentation

-Using Brad Frost’s atomic design principles, we audited live screens by tagging UI elements, creating a component inventory, and identifying gaps needed to build a scalable system.
+Using Brad Frost’s atomic design principles, we audited live screens to map UI patterns and document system gaps.

 Building the System